hisurfadvisory/MACROSS/README.md

 TL;DR -- A "no-command-line-necessary" powershell menu to link multiple automation scripts together for blue-team investigators.
 When you run MACROSS for the first time, select the option for 'DEMO' to get a quick walkthru on configuring your defaults.

-Multi-API-Cross-Search Console (MACROSS) tool interface is a very simple powershell framework to connect multiple automation scripts together.
+Multi-API-Cross-Search Console (MACROSS --- yeah, I'm a hardcore Macross nerd) tool interface is a very simple powershell framework to connect multiple automation scripts together.
 I've included a few of my own scripts here, but the key to MACROSS is adding scripts specific to your environment, and letting the console seamlessly link them together.

 The purpose of this framework is to make automation tasks available to everyone on your blue team regardless of their skill with command-line.
 This can make things alot quicker if you're able to use APIs to query security tools instead of web-interfaces (See my CARBON8 tool which uses the Carbon Black API).